Traveling by RV? Here's What to Know Before You Hit the Road

 If you’re just testing out the RV lifestyle for a weekend or even a week or two, renting is the way to go.
-RVShare, the Airbnb of RVs, is a good place to start, while nationwide companies like Cruise America will set you up with a land yacht.
+RVShare, the Airbnb of RVs, is a good place to start, while nationwide companies like Cruise America and Road Bear RV will set you up with a land yacht.

 If you’re buying into the lifestyle, expect to drop an anvil of cash, especially with RVs in such high demand.
 If you can find a good deal on a used one, be prepared for it to be banged up.
 Aesthetic problems like a loose door or broken stove can be fixed, but don’t compromise with the mechanics under the hood.
 Check the mileage before committing, and get it inspected by somebody who knows what they’re doing.

 We let go of a lot of norms in 2020: like shaking hands, wearing pants, and (most importantly) working in an office.
 You’re no longer tied to a commute — so why should you be tied to one place?
 Enter: Landing, the startup that’s reinventing apartment living.
 Thanks to its network of fully furnished (and unfurnished) apartments across the country, you can have the freedom to live (and work) practically anywhere.
 With perks like a 24/7 online member support, fast and easy lease transfers, and waived security deposits, you’ll have more flexibility than ever before, too.